tc39/proposal-weakrefs/README.md

 ## Status

-* WeakReferences are now Stage 2
+* WeakRefs are now Stage 3
 * Till has a prototype of the new API in the SpiderMonkey console
 * Available behind the --harmony-weak-refs flag in V8, by Marja Hölttä